mabsilveira/Data-Science-Portfolio/PythonNumPy/README.md

 A collections of projects exploring the NumPy package.

 ### Contents
-* __netherlands-rent-properties-numpy__:

-Predictive analisys of rent prices using the netherlands-rent-properties dataset.
-Tools used Pandas and sklearn

-Datascience problemm comparing the sklearn linreg and a custom algorithm using NumPy to the same solve linear regression problem using gradient descent
+* __netherlands-rent-properties-numpy__: Linear regression with gradient descent using just NumPy (contains comparisson with sklearn's linreg)

-* __project-euler-149__:
+* __project-euler-149__: Using NumPy to solve problem 149 of Project Euler